 Our class brainstormed a huge list of all the things we could do to be kind to one another.
 Our only stipulation was that we wanted things that didn’t cost money.
 This way there was no excuse for anyone to be able to try to perform as many of the acts as possible.

 Here is our list.
-If you would like a checklist version of this list, you can find it in our Resource Library or we can email it to you when you sign up to our email member list.
+To get your own checklist of this list, you can find it in our Resource Library or we can email it to you when you sign up for our email member list.

 - Hold the door open for someone.